raiden-network/microraiden/raiden_mps/README.md

 # Wait for settlement period to end.

 channel.settle()

+# Instead of requesting a close and waiting for the settlement period to end, you can also perform
+# a cooperative close, provided that you have a receiver-signed balance proof that matches your
+# current channel balance.

+channel.close_cooperatively(closing_sig)
 ```

 The values required for a valid balance proof required by the receiver end are printed above.
 Make sure to let them know.